 I went on my first solo backpacking trip in West Virginia.
-The trail was called Spruce Knob and Seneca Creek and it was supposed to be a 16-mile loop but I got lost so I ended up walking an extra 6 miles (22 miles in total).
-I camped next to a waterfall and I wandered around in the dark at night to take pictures (literally, no one was in the trail on both days).
-At night, the temp dropped below freezing so in the morning, some rock surfaces were very slippery (I ended up slipping on one of them and landed on my lower back - long story).
+The trail was called Spruce Knob and Seneca Creek, and it was supposed to be a 16-mile loop, but I got lost, so I ended up walking an extra 6 miles (22 miles in total).
+I camped next to a waterfall, and I wandered around in the dark at night to take pictures (literally, no one was in the trail on both days).
+At night, the temp dropped below freezing, so in the morning, some rock surfaces were very slippery (I ended up slipping on one of them and landed on my lower back - long story).
 The trail also has a plane-crash site that I explored where 2 people lost their lives in the 70s (sad).

 I took an epic 5-day solo road trip through the Blue Ridge Parkway to see the foliage in the Fall.
 The parkway is a scenic highway that spans 469 miles from the Smokeys of North Carolina to the Shenandoah mountains of Virginia.
 I camped (at campsites) and hiked multiple short trails along the way as I worked my way north.
-It rained and stormed most of the time but I think that's what made the trip more memorable.
+It rained and stormed most of the time, but I think that's what made the trip more memorable.
 Hiking and camping in the cold rain is a special kind of fun (sucks, I couldn't make any bonfires though).
-The best thing about the rain is it made waterfalls look more amazing and foggy trails more enchanting.. - and I got used to wearing wet clothes everyday.
+The best thing about the rain is it made waterfalls look more stunning and foggy trails more enchanting.. - and I got used to wearing wet clothes every day.